2023 Hyundai Elantra Problems & Complaints Review

 “I read online (about) many claims against Hyundai for using soy-based products in the engine components that attract rodents.
 I learned that two of my friends who own Hyundais had similar problems with rodents eating wires and hoses.
 If it was at night when my windshield was compromised I could have had an accident.
 Hyundai has turned a defect into a moneymaker.
 Shame on them!
 Please help.”

-There is also a serious recall that affects airbags in both the 2023 and 2022 models.
-NHTSA Campaign Number 22V632000 states that hundreds of Elantras have emblems on the driver’s front airbag that may not have been welded properly.
+NHTSA Campaign Number 22V632000, issued in August 2022, states that hundreds of 2022 and 2023 Elantra vehicles have emblems on the driver’s front airbag that may not have been welded properly.
 The issue is that if these detach when the airbags deploy, there is a danger that they will strike someone in the car, increasing the risk of injury.
-If your Elantra is affected, a Hyundai dealer will replace the entire airbag free of charge.
+By October 29, 2024, 77% of the vehicles had been inspected and the airbag was replaced if it was found to be faulty.

 2023 Hyundai Elantra Complaint Summary